oslabs-beta/lambda-logger/README.md

 ## OSP Information
 ### Testing
-- How to test?
-Before testing, if you are in the server(after hitting `npm run dev`), exit the server(on the keyboard, press the combination "Control + C").
+- Before running tests, if the server is currently running (after running `npm run dev`), exit the server (keyboard command "Control + C" or "Command + C).
-- **Note:** To ensure there is no bug/confliction, double check by running `lsof -i:3000` on the terminal, if it still exists, you may see its "PID" on your terminal, and you have to kill it(`kill -9 <PID>`) before do testing.
+- **Note:** To ensure the server shuts down, double check by running `lsof -i:3000` in the terminal.
+If the server is still running, you'll see its "PID" in the terminal, and you'll have to kill it (`kill -9 <PID>`) before testing.
     - Run `npm run test` to test the whole app.
-    - Run `npm run test <filename.js>` to test only that file.
+    - Run `npm run test <filename.js>` to test only that specific file.
 ### Roadmap
 | Feature                                          | Status |
 | ------------------------------------------------ | ------ |